Clinics and Services

 Smears tests are important.
 However, if you do not wish to have a smear test please come in and discuss it with your doctor.

-If you are going abroad please see one of our practice nurses well in advance, as many vaccinations need to be given several weeks before you travel.
+If you are going abroad please see one of our practice nurses well in advance (at least 6 weeks), as many vaccinations need to be given several weeks before you travel.

 Warfarin Monitoring Clinic